dheero/OBF.github.io/wiki/Codefest_2010.md

 to give these talented developers a chance to be fully focused on the projects for a few days, interacting in real time.
-Previous [Hackathons](http://www.open-bio.org/wiki/Hackathon) have been immensely successful at producing new high quality code and innovative developments.
+Previous [Hackathons](http://www.open-bio.org/wiki/Hackathon) have been immensely successful at producing new high quality code and innovative project developments.

 The general aim of the Codefest is improving the accessibility,